specmatic/postman-mcp-server/README.md

 See more about the Model Context Protocol available transports in the [MCP specification](https://modelcontextprotocol.io/docs/concepts/transports).

+Note: If you prefer to use the HTTP version, it's available at http://mcp.postman.com.

 ## 🧰 VS Code Integration

 You can integrate your MCP server with Visual Studio Code to use it with VS Code extensions that support MCP.